 There are a lot of negative reviews in Ger to Ger forums so we we wanted to focus on addressing a few points that come up in them.

-Owner’s Note: Actually there are only a handful of dishonest reviews (way less than 1% of GER to GER clients from 6,000+) across a timeline spanning some 7+ years on the same Lonely Planet Thorn Tree/Trip Advisor thread.
-It may seem a lot and all recent but they are not – maybe 1 or 2 complaints/dishonest reviews (scams) per season from 400+ travelers per year… can’t satisfy everyone, anyhow Click here to learn more
+Owner’s Note: This statement is actually misleading as there are only a handful of dishonest reviews (approx. less than 10 which is way less than 1% of GER to GER clients from 6,000+) across a timeline spanning some 7+ years on the same Lonely Planet Thorn Tree/Trip Advisor thread.
+It may seem a lot and all recent but they are not – maybe 1 or 2 complaints/dishonest reviews (scams) per season from 400+ travelers per year… can’t satisfy everyone.

 First, about the orientation (2-hour overview of the trip in Ger to Ger offices).
 Yes, the owner comes off a bit arrogant and his approach doesn’t really match what Westerners are accustomed to.
 But after you do the trip, you forgive him.
 The creativity and drive to build this unique type of tourism and the value he has delivered to local community and to foreigners’ ability to get to know Mongolia qualifies him for some serious slack www.Zanjan-Fromer.com .
 Plus, we think some of his behavior is intentionally theatrical to get tourists in the mindset to not expect hand holding – the whole point of this type of a trip.

 Owner’s Note: We only have a couple hours to train you what typically takes days of professionally training – so it’s our goal to create “thought provocative” curriculums and it could be an information overload for some; however very necessary to maintain our 99+% health/safety record.